-The number of treatments required for maximum improvement is impossible to predict before starting and depends on the pigments used, size, location, depth, age and colors of the tattoo.
-Most professional tattoos require anywhere from 5 - 15 sessions with an average of about 12 when complete fading is desired.
-Treatments are done at least 8 weeks apart to allow the fragmented pigment particles to disperse.
-As noted above, some colors may not respond at all to laser tattoo treatments.
+The number of treatments required for maximum improvement is impossible to predict and depends on the types of pigments used by the artist, as well as the size, location, depth, age and colors of the tattoo.
+Most tattoos require 5 - 15 sessions to be erased, and colored pigment often requires more treatments than black.

 If you are interested in fading or removing a tattoo, schedule your Free Consultation at Skinspirations or call 727-571-1923 for an appointment.